 Allowing side-by-side product comparisons can enhance the shoppers’ experience.
-Comparisons help shoppers find the product(s) that best fits their needs and help them make the best purchase decision.
+Comparisons, like this one on Dell’s website, help shoppers find the product(s) that best fits their needs and help them make the best purchase decision.

 Not every shopper will be ready to buy now and may need time to mull over their purchase.
+Particularly in a B2B setting, they may have to get approval from someone else.
 Product and comparison pages should contain printer-friendly links that allow shoppers to print the information for later reference.
 Once printed, this also provides them a reminder of where to come back to in order to make the purchase.

 Image quality plays a significant role in the mental process of making the decision to purchase.
+If customers can’t get a good idea of what a product will look like “in real life,” it’s a dealbreaker.
 All images should be of the highest quality possible.
 Poor images convey poor products.

 Add additional alternate images whenever possible.
 Enhanced image views such as larger pictures, zoomed in and multi-angle views and even video can provide additional benefit to shoppers.
 This benefit enhances trust in the products shown.

 This is particularly important with large purchases, such as furniture.
 Customers need to be able to see it from different angles and see the details to ensure it is really what they need.
 You’ll see that Wayfair offers several views and even a video to help customers properly envision the product.